acako/CVD_prediction/README.md

 Green indicates a risk factor of below 50%
 Yellow indicates a risk factor between 50% and 75%
 Red indicates a risk factor above 75%
+Disclaimer: The application was made for the purpose of the CP8318 Final Project.
+The application is 72 % accurate and has a 66% recall.
+The application does not replace medical advice.